Can you no longer afford paying your debts? The consumer plan can help you solve your “over-indebtedness” crisis.

 What are the conditions for approving the plan?

 The judge approves the consumer’s plan only if he considers the debtor “deserving”.
-The court assesses both the causes of the indebtedness and the reasons for the inability to fulfill the obligations assumed and the plan complies only if it excludes that the consumer has contracted his debts without the reasonable prospect of being able to serve them, or if the consumer has activated fundings not proportionate to their capital assets.
+The court assesses both the causes of the indebtedness and the reasons for the inability to fulfill the obligations assumed and the plan complies only if it excludes that the consumer has contracted his debts without the reasonable prospect of being able to pay off, or if the consumer has activated fundings not proportionate to their capital assets.

 The court’s judgment will therefore also impact the methods of granting credit by banks and financial institutions, which have a specific duty to evaluate the debtor’s actual assets.